 BMA will provide professional development that will have a lasting impact on staff.
-According to the Center of Public Education in Effective our Development Era of Hiqh Professional in an States Accountability (Gulamhussein): The researchers found the only professional development programs that impacted student achievement were lengthy, intensive programs.
+According to the Center of Public Education in Effective Professional Development in an Era of High States Accountability (Gulamhussein): The researchers found the only professional development programs that impacted student achievement were lengthy, intensive programs.
 Programs that were less than 14 hours (like the one-shot workshops commonly held in schools) had no effect on student achievement.
-Not only did these workshop programs fail to increase student learning, they did not even teaching practices.
-The school will develop professional change а development team that will include the reading teacher, administration, and experts in the areas of restorative justice, working with a male single gender population, and literacy.
-PD will begin as uniform and will become more individualized as needed.
+Not only did these workshop programs fail to increase student learning, they did not even change teaching practices.
+The school will develop a professional development team that will include the reading teacher, administration, and experts in the areas of restorative justice, working with a male single gender population, and literacy.
+PD will begin as uniform and will become individualized as needed.
 Major emphasis in the professional development will explore the following areas: differentiated instruction (including strategies for male students), cooperative learning and goal setting for academic growth, early literacy components, the inquiry-based instructional approach, utilizing assessment approaches that expand beyond traditional tests and quizzes, infusing culturally relevant pedagogy into the curriculum, and the Gradual Release of Responsibility.